phipnye/Econometrics/README.md

 - Includes a .tex and .pdf file of Gauss-Markov Theorem Proof

 ## Introductory Econometrics
-- Finished problem sets from Professor Jeffrey Wooldridge's Introductory Econometrics: A Modern Approach Textbook
+- Finished problem sets and notes from Professor Jeffrey Wooldridge's Introductory Econometrics: A Modern Approach Textbook
+- Answers to exercises are my own work; however, I take no credit for the notes sections as the notes are heavily influenced by words used in the text.

+## An Introduction to Statistical Learning
+- Finished problem sets and notes from An Introduction to Statistical Learning by Professors Daniela Witten, Gareth James,  Trevor Hastie, and Robert Tibshirani.
-- Answers to exercises are my own work; however, I take no credit for the notes sections (Notes were either copied or heavily influenced by words in the text).
-I'd like to thank Professor Wooldridge for such a great publication.
+- Answers to exercises are my own work; however, I take no credit for the notes sections as the notes are heavily influenced by words used in the text.
-- The book can be purchased on Amazon at: https://www.amazon.com/Introductory-Econometrics-Modern-Approach-MindTap-dp-1337558869/dp/1337558869/ref=dp_ob_title_bk
+-
 ## Lambert
 - Finished problem sets from Dr. Ben Lambert's Econometrics course
 - The course can be found at: https://youtube.com/playlist?list=PLwJRxp3blEvZyQBTTOMFRP_TDaSdly3gU